Welsh is one of the major Celtic languages, this is why Welsh names represent an important group among Celtic names.

 Variations of this name include Bronwen (meaning “white breast”).Carys

-In the name Carys, you may recognise again the root term “car” from the Welsh word “cariad” (which means “love”), combined with the suffix “ys” which appears in many other Welsh names (e.g. Dilys, Glenys, Nerys).
+In the name Carys, you may recognize again the root term car from the Welsh word cariad (which means “love”), combined with the suffix -ys which appears in many other Welsh names (e.g. Dilys, Glenys, Nerys).

-Quite simply, this Welsh girl name means “love” and has a few variations, such as: Caryl, Cari, or Cerys.Ceridwen
+This Welsh girl’s name means “love” and has several variations, such as Caryl, Cari, or Cerys.Ceridwen

 In Welsh mythology, Ceridwen was the name of a powerful goddess (or witch) and the mother of the poet Taliesin.

-Similar to many Welsh girl names, Delyth can be thought to mean pretty or blessed - from the word “del”, meaning pretty.Dwynwen
+Like many Welsh girl names, Delyth is thought to mean pretty or blessed - from the word del, meaning pretty.Dwynwen

 Dwynwen – Instead of celebrating Valentine’s Day on February 14th, many Welsh celebrate Saintess Dwynwen’s day on the 25th of January, as she is the patron saint of lovers.

 The word dwyn has many meanings, most likely the name comes from the meaning to bring, to bear, or to carry, although it can also refer to a sand dune – “wen” again meaning blessed or fair.Glenys

 Glenys – Likely to mean pure and clean.
 Other deviations include Glynis, or the similar Gladys or Glenda – names not quite as popular today.Gwawr